WillongWang/Collaborative-Role-Infused-Agents-for-Stance-Detection/README.md

 | deepseek-chat (V3)  | 0.8000 (80.00%) |

 ### AzureOpenAI API bug
-The linguistic expert agent gets stuck and fails to output when analyzing the last line of Tweet in `small.csv`, but it works fine when analyzed separately in `error.py`.
+The linguistic expert agent gets stuck and fails to output when analyzing the last line of tweet in `small.csv`, but it works fine when analyzed separately in `error.py`.
 ```
 import pandas as pd
 df = pd.read_csv("result_cola.csv")